selaux/node-sprite-generator/README.md

 #### options.compositorOptions
 Type: `Object`
 Default value: `{}`
 Options that will be passed on to the compositor.
-ATM the built-in compositor does not support any options.
+The built-in compositor supports the following options:
+__compressionLevel__ (Type: `Integer` Default: `6`): Specifies the compression level for the generated png file (compression levels range from 0-9).

 ## A more advanced example